US Market rebounds on bargain hunting

 Total volume turnover on U.

-S. exchanges stood at 9.51 billion shares.
-Advancing stocks outnumbered declining ones on the NYSE exchange by 1858 to 1523 and 123 closed unchanged.
-In the NASDAQ, 1994 issues advanced, 2683 issues declined, and 209 issues unchanged.
+S. exchanges stood at 10.78 billion shares, down from yesterday's 12.07 billion shares.
+Declining stocks outnumbered advancing ones on the NYSE exchange by 2520 to 870 and 122 closed unchanged.
+In the NASDAQ, 2998 issues advanced, 1647 issues declined, and 205 issues unchanged.

 Powered by Capital Market - Live News